philipcaffeine/d4iotasiaiot/BHOL.md

 https://github.com/mpram/Azure-Defender-for-IoT/blob/main/Before%20HOL/Microsoft%20Defender%20for%20IoT%20BHOL.md

-Please ignore Action A, as we are leveraging Azure Free account or enterprise Azure account for this workshop.
+Please ignore Action A (all) and Action B (Task 4, Step 5 and 6), as we are leveraging Azure Free account or enterprise Azure account for this workshop.

 Action B: Set up Environment